Registering on and logging in to SAP Business Network: A guide for businesses

 Step 2

-In the Company information section on the Register page, enter the following information in the fields provided:
+You will be brought to the Register page in SAP Business Network.
+In the Company information section, enter the following information in the fields provided:

 • your business’s legal name